bradh43/resume/resume.md

 ## Coding Experience
 > **Big Data Engineer Co op**
-> **Bayer**, St. Louis, MO        Summer 2019-Winter 2019 (AWS, Python, Docker, ELK)
+> **Bayer**, St. Louis, MO        Summer 2019-Winter 2019 (AWS, Python, Docker, ELK, Jenkins)
-> * Designed the architecture for a dashboard by orchestrating data pipelines to collect metrics for key performance indicators from 10+ applications and sources
+> * Designed and implemented the architecture for a Kibana dashboard by orchestrating data pipelines to collect metrics for key performance indicators from 10+ 3rd party  licensed applications and sources
-> * Provided support for users of our platform by completing Github tickets, as well as automating tasks with shell and python scripts
+> * Provided support for data scientists of our platform by completing Github tickets, as well as automating tasks with shell and python scripts
-> * Provisioned AWS services: lambda functions, s3 buckets, and ec2 instances using infrastructure as code services: serverless or terraform
+> * Provisioned AWS services: lambda functions, s3 buckets, and ec2 instances using infrastructure as code services: serverless and terraform

 > **Running App**, Snohomish, WA Summer 2018 (Flutter, Dart, Firebase, GitHub)
 > * Created a running app using the Flutter framework uniting my coding and running passions